codesnail/CarND-AdvancedLaneFinding/README.md

 # Advanced Lane Finding Project

-In this project, I implement Advanced Lane finding methods as part of the Udacity Self-driving car nano-degree program.
+The project was implemented as part of the Udacity Self-driving car nano-degree program.
+The goal of this project is to implement advanced methods of lane finding for curved lanes, identifying the lane boundaries, and calculate the radius of curvature and vehicle position.
+All of these are important perception steps to be able to control the vehicle to stay in a lane.

 The project implements the following pipeline: